Nihal-PS7/Data-Analysis-dashboard/README.md

 # Pizza Sales Analysis with Excel, SQL and Power BI
 ## Objective of the Project:
-Clean and validate pizza sales data using Excel.
+1)Clean and validate pizza sales data using Excel.
-Analyze sales data and run KPI queries using SQL.
+2)Analyze sales data and run KPI queries using SQL.
-Develop a comprehensive sales dashboard using Power BI.
+3)Develop a comprehensive sales dashboard using Power BI.
-Provide actionable insights to help stakeholders make informed decisions.
+4)Provide actionable insights to help stakeholders make informed decisions.
-Identify opportunities for improving sales strategies and business growth.
+5)Identify opportunities for improving sales strategies and business growth.